 Over time Surge protectors wear out.
 Even if you haven’t experienced a surge, they’re still constantly regulating the electricity coming through them.
-While some may give you a warning light when the Surge Protection is no longer working, and some may stop working all together; many will continue to power your devices.
-If you have an older unit, it may not be protecting your devices any more.
+While some may give you a warning light when the Surge Protection is no longer working, and some may stop working altogether; many will continue to power your devices.
+If you have an older unit, it may not be protecting your devices anymore.

-Surge Protectors and Power Strips are not the same thing.
+2. Surge Protectors and Power Strips are NOT the Same Thing

-You can protect your Ethernet, Phone and Cable Connections.
+3. You can Protect Your Ethernet, Phone, and Cable Connections

 If you use an Ethernet cable for your internet, phone, or security system you should consider getting an Ethernet Surge Protector.
 Ethernet cables carry a small amount of electricity and could surge.
 It would be in your best interests to invest in protection for these cables.

-You can get a Whole Home Surge Protector.
+5. You can get a Whole Home Surge Protector

 Many people are unaware that they can protect their whole home from a surge, and that it is very reasonable.
 A Licensed Electrician can add a Whole Home Surge Protector to your electrical system and greatly reduce the damages you’d expect from an electrical surge.
 The best part is most units are relatively inexpensive and cost only a couple of hundred dollars.